Arcade-Lecture/exercises/sheet_05/siddagangaiah/task_2.md

     a.   static keyword makes the state variable lifetime to be same as process life time and can be accessed from all scopes in its translation unit.

     b.
-On removal of static keywork scope becomes automatic and state can be referenced only with in state function.
+On removal of static keywork scope becomes function scope and state can be referenced only with in state function.

     c.
-No, result doesnt change. state variable is only target of assignment operator, It has not been used anywhere else.
+Yes, state variable will be initilized every time the function state is called.
+If it was static it would have retained its old value.

 5. No, explicit typecast is not necessary.

-6.  state function only returns long unsigned long.
-So the left most bit of the return value will not be considered as sign and a positive value will be returned by the function even though the result was -84.
-We can drop the unsigned key word from the function return type to fix the isssue.
+6. Depending on previous calls to the state function the calculated value to be returned can be either positive or negative.
+But as the return type of the function is long unsigned long it always returns positive value.
+This can be fixed by dropping the unsigned keyword.